Food storage: Domestic food storage

-The safe storage of food for home use should strictly adhere to guidelines set out by reliable sources, such as the United States Department of Agriculture.
+The safe storage of food for home use should strictly adhere to guidelines set out by reliable sources, such as the United States Department of Agriculture or the European Food Safety Authority.
 These guidelines have been thoroughly researched by scientists to determine the best methods for reducing the real threat of food poisoning from unsafe food storage.
 It is also important to maintain proper kitchen hygiene, to reduce risks of bacteria or virus growth and food poisoning.
 The common food poisoning illnesses include Listeriosis, Mycotoxicosis, Salmonellosis, E. coli, Staphylococcal food poisoning and Botulism.
 There are many other organisms that can also cause food poisoning.

 There are also safety guidelines available for the correct methods of home canning of food.
 For example, there are specific boiling times that apply depending upon whether pressure canning or waterbath canning is being used in the process.
 These safety guidelines are intended to reduce the growth of mold and bacteria and the threat of potentially-fatal food poisoning.